 Non-Dominant Side Training: An Undervalued Practice in Athlete Wellness

 I recently played a "friendly" game of badminton and decided to use my non-dominant hand.
 Why?
-My knee was acting up from an injury, and my thoughts were distracted and all over the place.
-Switching to my left hand felt like hitting reset.
-My brain shifted focus entirely to the intricate movements on my left side—how my wrist controlled the swing, how difficult it was to step first with the opposite leg.
+My knee was acting up from an injury and I was frustrated.
+Plus it was just a bad day… Switching to my left hand felt like hitting reset.
+My brain shifted focus entirely to the intricate movements on my left side — how my wrist controlled the swing, how difficult it was to step first the other leg.

 It wasn’t pretty at first.
-But after some time, my left hand was outperforming my right (which wasn’t too hard considering my right set the bar fairly low) .
-Despite my loss on the scoreboard, I was surprised to find myself in flow, having fun, and completely detached from my earlier frustrations.
+But after some time, my left hand was outperforming my right (which wasn’t too hard considering the bar was fairly low) .
+Despite my loss on the scoreboard , I was surprised to actually find myself in flow.

-As a movement coach, this got me thinking: how often do athletes have the opportunity to practice and challenge their non-dominant side?
+As a movement and performance coach, this got me thinking: how often do athletes have the opportunity to practice while detaching from results.
+How can we overcome mental blocks that can come from physical injury and still train?
+How can we play with this?

 What started off as a quirky experiment this day sent me down a nerdy spiral on the benefits of non-dominant side training in sport.

-Spoiler alert: this simple practice is a nifty gold training nugget in athlete development and wellness.
+Spoiler alert: this simple practice is a gold training nugget.

 Quick Wins: Fun, Focus, Presence, Resilience